lamaabbaker/Twitter-Stream-Processing/README.md

    - The producer reads tweets from `data/boulder_flood_geolocated_tweets.json` and sends them to the Kafka topic.
    - The consumer reads tweets from Kafka, processes them, and stores the results in Elasticsearch.

-         *Note: Make sure you add your Elasticsearch certificate is added to the JVM Trustore, otherwise the code will no be able to detect Elasticsearch.
-You can do so by           running the following command:*
+       - Note: Make sure you add your Elasticsearch certificate is added to the JVM Trustore, otherwise the code will not be able to detect Elasticsearch.
+You can do so by running the following command: (The default <truststore_password> is `changeit`)
        ```bash
        keytool -importcert -alias elasticsearch-cert -file "<path_to_certificate_file>" -keystore "<path_to_jvm_truststore>" -storepass <truststore_password>
        ```

 5. **Import Dashboard in Kibana**:
+  - Once Kibana is started, follow these steps to import the provided dashboard:

+    - In the Kibana interface, click on the "Management" menu in the left sidebar.
+    - Under the "Stack Management" section, select "Saved Objects".
+    - Click on the "Import" button.
+    - Choose the provided dashboard JSON file (e.g., dashboard.json) from your local system.
+    - If prompted to overwrite existing objects, select the appropriate option based on your preference.

+    - Verify the Import:
+    - After the import is successful, navigate to the "Dashboards" section in Kibana to view the imported dashboard.
+    - Update Index Patterns (if needed):
+        - Go to "Stack Management" > "Index Patterns", and ensure the required index pattern is configured.

 ---